-Even with strong binoculars it is easy to miss the crown and confuse the ruby-crowned with the golden-crowned kinglet.
-The red looks like a mistake, as if someone cut the bird with a tiny hatchet and it were left bleeding.
-The red, when finally sighted, seems incongruous with the buff head color.
+Even with strong binoculars it is easy to miss the crown and confuse the ruby-crowned with the golden-crowned species.
+The red looks like a mistake, as if someone cut the bird in the head with a tiny hatchet and left it’s crown bleeding.
+The red, when it comes into view, seems incongruous with the buff/green head color.

 An acrobatic flier, it is fun to watch the Kinglet maneuver the tall trees, flitting from branch to branch in search of the next morsel.
 The bird is able to hand from the tips of branches or hover over a twig in search of food.
 I have also spotted it hopping on the ground, so it is not averse to searching amidst the needles and leaves for a stray bug or two.
-I wish I had taken the picture below, but it is attributed to Hugh Vandervoort, who got a great shot of the kinglet foraging in mid-flight.
+The picture below is attributed to Hugh Vandervoort, who got a great shot of the Kinglet foraging in mid-flight.

-The song of the Ruby-crowned Kinglet might be one of its most remarkable qualities.
-Hearing it is listening to a small bird speaking in defense of the Colonies versus England: Liberty, liberty, liberty! in full melodic rendition of the call.
-The bird also seems to sing like a wren with a cack or a lisping zhi-dit, zhi-dit slipping out.
+The song of the Ruby-Crowned Kinglet might be one of its most remarkable qualities of this bird.
+Hearing it is like listening to a small bird speaking in defense of the Thirteen Colonies versus England: Liberty, liberty, liberty! in full melodic rendition of the call.
+The bird also seems to sing like a wren with a cack or a lisping zhi-dit, zhi-dit slipping out sporatically.

 The first time I spotted a Ruby-Crowned Kinglet was in Colorado more than 30 years ago.
 Our family was skiing in Steamboat Springs and my brother-in-law, Mike LaFontaine, and I were cross-country skiing that day for a break from multiple tumbles on the downhill slopes.
-MAs the snow fell, and the quiet of the spruce surrounded us, we took a rest, sipped some water, and took in the power of the silence.
-Gently breaking the calm was this persistent cack and zhi-dit sound coming from the branches above.
-Pulling out my binoculars, there was this cute yellow-green bird hanging upside down and eating away.
+Many inches of snow fell, and the quiet of the spruce surrounded us.
+We took a rest, sipped some water, and listened to the power of the silence.
+Gently breaking the calm was the persistent cack and zhi-dit sound coming from the branches above us.
+Pulling out binoculars, there was this cute yellow-green bird hanging upside down and eating away.
 He seemed to be having the best time.
-And so did I, while spotting and admiring this acrobatic beauty.
+And so did we, while spotting and admiring this acrobatic beauty.